 - Mitigating the mental health crisis

 - Providing economic relief and recovery

-Together with leading national and community-based institutions in six major American cities, Harlem Children’s Zone supercharged those efforts — providing COVID-19 relief and recovery to Black communities that have been disproportionately hit by the pandemic.
+Together with leading national and community-based institutions in six major American cities, Harlem Children’s Zone supercharged those efforts — providing COVID-19 relief and recovery to Black and brown communities that have been disproportionately hit by the pandemic.